The Centre for Worship Studies (CWS) offers a variety of workshops, seminars, and worship-related courses for credit or non-credit.

 NEW for Fall 2015

 This project will create a much-needed opportunity for discussion, examination, and learning how a church can help children to grow in faith through worship.
 We have observed a need to gather lay leaders and pastors together in order to better serve the children that are in our church.
-Under the theme of Growing in Faith through Worship (GFW), a series of workshops and seminars are planned.
+Through the Growing in Faith through Worship (GFW) workshop series, we are blessed by the contributions of Barbara J. Newman and Dr. Robbie Castleman in the first two sessions.
+Our final session is on April 23rd, 2016, with Dr. Marva Dawn.

 These seminars will equip pastors and lay worship leaders in planning and leading worship services that minister to congregation members of all ages through the learning and observance of the Church Year.